-Let’s start with a simple fact: streaming fraud is a multi-million dollar problem in our industry.
-Don’t just take our word for it: Rolling Stone, Music Business Worldwide, Billboard, Variety, Quartz and too many others to name have been shouting about this from their (digital) rooftops for some time.
+Streaming fraud is a multi-million dollar problem in our industry.
+Don’t just take our word for it: Rolling Stone, Music Business Worldwide, Billboard, Variety, Quartz and too many others to name have been on this beat for some time.

-Estimates vary, but from our discussions with leading experts from all corners of the industry including; labels, DSPs, distributors, artists, managers, and even a couple of streaming farm operators, the fraudulent streaming activity range typically nets out at 3-10% of all annual streaming activity.
+From these sources and our own discussions with leading experts from all corners of the industry including: labels, DSPs, distributors, artists, managers, and even a couple of streaming bot farm operators, the fraudulent streaming activity range typically nets out at 3-10% of all annual streaming activity.

-In dollar terms, Drake’s decade worth of streaming is valued at north of (no Canada pun intended) ~$120M USD by applying the approximate, albeit, imperfect Spotify blended per stream rate of $0.0044 per play.
+In dollar terms, Drake’s decade of streaming is valued at north of (no Canada pun intended) ~$220M USD by applying the approximate, albeit, imperfect Spotify blended per stream rate of $0.0044 per play.

 This brings us to whac-a-mole, the most commonly used analogy to describe fraud in the industry, and what we should do to combat it.